Family planning / contraception

 |98% as commonly used|

 WHO is working to promote family planning by producing evidence-based guidelines on safety and service delivery of contraceptive methods, developing quality standards and providing pre-qualification of contraceptive commodities, and helping countries introduce, adapt and implement these tools to meet their needs.
-WHO is also developing new contraceptive methods, including male methods, to reduce the unmet need for contraception.
+WHO is also developing new methods to expand contraceptive choices for men and women.